dufferzafar/notes/upsc/Readme.md

 (Critic) Parsidh Punjabi Kavi
 Punjabi Kav Shiromani.

-#### Sanskrit
+##### Sanskrit

-ANSKRIT
 PAPER-I

 There will be three questions as indicated in the Question Paper which must be answered in Sanskrit.

 The Remaining questions must be answered either in Sanskrit or in the medium of examination opted by the candidate.

-Section A
+* Section A
-1. Significant features of the grammar, with particular stress on Sanjna, Sandhi, Karaka, Samasa, Kartari and Karmani vacyas (voice usages) (to be answered in Sanskrit).
+    1. Significant features of the grammar, with particular stress on
+        * Sanjna
+        * Sandhi
+        * Karaka
+        * Samasa
+        * Kartari and Karmani vacyas (voice usages)

-2. (a) Main characteristics of Vedic Sanskrit language (b) Prominent feature of classical Sanskrit language (c) Contribution of Sanskrit to linguistic studies
+    2. * Main characteristics of Vedic Sanskrit language
-108
-Government strives to have a workforce which reflects gender balance and women candidates are encouraged to apply.
+        * Prominent feature of classical Sanskrit language
+        * Contribution of Sanskrit to linguistic studies

-3. General Knowledge of :—
+    3. General Knowledge of :
-(a) Literary history of Sanskrit
+        * Literary history of Sanskrit
-(b) Principal trends of literary criticism
+        * Principal trends of literary criticism
-(c) Ramayana
+        * Ramayana
-(d) Mahabharata
+        * Mahabharata
-(e) The origin and development of literary geners of :
+        * The origin and development of literary geners of :
-Mahakavya
+            * Mahakavya
-Rupaka (drama)
+            * Rupaka (drama)
-Katha
+            * Katha
-Akhyayika
+            * Akhyayika
-Campu
+            * Campu
-Khandakavya
+            * Khandakavya
-Muktaka Kavya.
+            * Muktaka Kavya.

-Section B
+* Section B
     4. Essential of Indian Culture with stress on :
         (a) Purusãrthas
         (b) Samskãras
         (c) Varnãsramavyavasthã
         (d) Arts and fine arts
         (e) Technical Sciences.

     5. Trends of Indian Philosophy
         (a) Mïmansã
         (b) Vedãnta
         (c) Nyaya
         (d) Vaisesika
         (e) Sãnkhya
         (f) Yoga
         (g) Bauddha
         (h) Jaina
         (i) Carvãka

 6. Short Essay (in Sanskrit)

 7. Unseen passage with the questions (to be answered in Sanskrit).

 PAPER-II
 Question from Group 4 is to be answered in Sanskrit only.
 Questions from Groups 1, 2 and 3 are to be answered either in Sanskrit or in the medium opted by the candidate.